mlowery/emcee/README.md

 After that, you need to decide how you want to derive the list of kubeconfig contexts.
 The method of deriving the kubeconfig contexts depends on which "REST config getter" you use.
 There are two out of the box:

 1. Explicit Contexts: With this, you just specify one or more contexts with `-c`.
-2. Cluster Registry: With this, you specify the CR context with `--cr-context` and an optional selector to filter the clusters with `-l`.
+2. Cluster Registry (CR): With this, you specify the CR context with `--cr-context` and an optional selector to filter the clusters with `-l`.
+Note: This assumes you have a working cluster registry (see below example).

+## Examples

 ### With Explicit Contexts